PZL SM-2: Design and development

-From 1956, the Soviet light three-seat or four-seat helicopter Mi-1 was produced under license in the Polish WSK PZL-Świdnik works in Świdnik, under a designation SM-1 – and as much, as 1594 were manufactured.
+From 1956, the Soviet light three-seat or four-seat helicopter Mi-1 was produced under license in the Polish WSK PZL-Świdnik works in Świdnik, under a designation SM-1 – and as many as 1594 were manufactured.
 In 1957, works started in WSK PZL-Świdnik to modernize the helicopter and fit it with an enlarged, five-seat cabin.
 One of the design goals was to make training easier, by placing the two pilots side by side.
 In the air ambulance role, treating a patient inside the fuselage was easier than in side capsules.
 The helicopter's main designer was Jerzy Tyrcha.

 The most obvious difference was a larger cabin, extended towards the front, but in fact most fuselage parts were reconstructed.
 The cabin had two wide side doors, sliding rearwards, being an improvement over the Mi-1, in which its automobile door could not be opened in flight and had to be removed for some purposes.
 Unchanged were: the engine, transmission and rotor, the fuselage boom and the landing gear (only early machines had different front wheel suspension).
 On contrary to the Mi-1, a headlight was movable.
 The prototype first flew on 18 November 1959.
 It appeared successful and a limited production started in 1960.
 Its take-off characteristics and performance were slightly worse than of Mi-1/SM-1: one of the reasons was an unsuitable carburetor intake, but this defect was improved only on some helicopters.

 Only 86 helicopters were produced in four series, differing in details, plus three prototypes (some sources say 91 or 85).
-They were produced almost exclusively for Poland, while the SM-1 remained main export product of Świdnik at that time.
+They were produced almost exclusively for Poland, while the SM-1 remained the main export product of Świdnik at that time.
 The helicopter was manufactured only in one variant, and could change its role to passenger, transport, air ambulance or flying crane.

 Basic variant had seats for three passengers on a rear bench and one seat next to a pilot.
 There were no double controls.
 In the air ambulance configuration, single stretchers were carried in the fuselage: loaded through a special hatch in a fuselage front, on the right side.
 A physician could sit behind the pilot, while other seats were removed.
 An additional two patients could be carried in detachable external closed capsules on either side of the fuselage, typical for Mi-1.
 All variants could carry additional 140 L external fuel tank on the left side, extending range to 500 km (it could not be used with side capsules).
 The crane variant (sometimes known as SM-2D) was used in limited numbers for search and rescue missions; it had a hydraulic winch that could lift 120 kg, in a place of a right front seat.
 After removal of all passenger seats, 320 kg of load could be carried.
 They had a durability of 600 flight hours, like contemporary SM-1 helicopters.